ffpe/google-bellabeat-data-analysis/README.md

 This project is done using SQL and R for visualization.

-Please find the files below.
+Please find the files below:

 HTML : https://327d01b376754be2b4267ca2d412bb96.app.posit.cloud/?view=rmarkdown